Thedarkwa/wireframing/README.md

 What wireframe type the figma design is.
 The wireframe is a High-fidelity wireframe.
 This is because, the design looks completed and developers can know exactly how the app will look and feel like after it's development

+Popular Wireframing Tools

+Designers use various tools to create wireframes efficiently, ranging from simple sketching apps to advanced prototyping platforms.
+These tools help visualize ideas, test user flows, and collaborate with team members in real time.
+Below are some of the most popular wireframing tools used in the design industry:

+Figma

+Adobe XD

+Sketch

+Balsamiq

+Lucidchart

+Figma (Recommended Tool)

+Overview:
+Figma is a cloud-based design and prototyping tool widely used for creating wireframes, user interfaces, and interactive prototypes.
+It allows multiple team members to collaborate on a single design file in real time, making it an excellent choice for both individuals and large teams.

+Key Features:

+Real-time Collaboration: Multiple users can work simultaneously on the same project, view changes instantly, and leave comments directly on the design.

+Vector-based Design: Figma supports scalable vector graphics, ensuring designs remain crisp and precise at any resolution.

+Pre-built Components and Templates: Designers can reuse UI elements, speeding up the wireframing process.

+Prototyping Capabilities: Easily connect frames to simulate navigation flows and user interactions.

+Cross-platform Accessibility: Runs directly in the browser or as a desktop app, making it accessible on Windows, macOS, and Linux.

+Why Figma is Useful for Wireframing:
+Figma simplifies the wireframing process by combining design, prototyping, and collaboration into a single platform.
+Its intuitive interface allows quick sketching of low-fidelity wireframes and easy refinement into high-fidelity designs.
+Teams can share designs instantly, gather feedback, and iterate faster — all without worrying about version conflicts or file transfers